lamhq/tech-notes/pages/devops/aws/6-monitoring/1-cloudwatch.md

 These metrics are provided out of the box and do not require any additional work on your part to configure.

 Examples:
-- CPU utilization: how much of your virtual CPU resources are being utilized over a specified amount of time.
+- **CPU utilization**: how much of your virtual CPU resources are being utilized over a specified amount of time.
-- Network throughput: how much data is going in/out of your particular resource.
+- **Network throughput**: how much data is going in/out of your particular resource.

 ### Custom